dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

 ### The most basic type of stored procedure
 The most basic type of stored procedure is one that has no parameters and returns no result.
-For example a stored procedure that just performs an action like purging some history, but does not take a parameter as it loads information from a configuration table and performs its action based upon that, and does not return any results, like below.
+For example a stored procedure that just performs an action like resetting a field value, but does not take any parameters, and does not return any results.
+For example the procedure below which resets the *LastUpdatedDateTime* field on the *Account* table.

-    CREATE PROCEDURE dbo.MostBasicStoredProcedure
+    CREATE PROCEDURE [dbo].[AccountLastUpdatedDateTimeReset]
     AS
     BEGIN
-        -- Does some function here...
-        PRINT 'Some silent operation'
+        UPDATE
+            [app].[Account]
+        SET
+            [LastUpdatedDateTime] = GETDATE();
     END

+So we need a class to represent this stored procedure.
+The **StoredProcedureBase** abstract class which the framework expects all stored procedure class to inherit from expects two type parameters.

+    public abstract class StoredProcedureBase<TReturn, TParameters> {...}

-As the **StoredProcedureBase** abstract class expects two type parameters if we wish to inherit from that we would have to provide a class for each.
-The framework already provides to concrete classes that can be used when there is not return type and or no parameter type.
+One *TReturn* defines the type of the which the stored procedure is to return and the other *TParameters* defines a class for the stored procedure parameters.
+If we wish to inherit from this class (which we must for the framework to function correctly) then we would have to provide a class for each.
+As our procedure neither returns any values or takes any parameters we need to explictly stat this.
+The framework already provides us with concrete classes that can be used when there is no return type and or no parameter type.
 These both exist in the **Dibware.StoredProcedureFramework** namespace and are:

 #### NullStoredProcedureParameters
     /// <summary>